Alive-Games/alive-collabs/README.md

 **NOTE**

-Good = Not too bright, not too dark, not too saturated, not too desaturated, intense colors, good contrast, good readability, good visibility, good aesthetics.
+Good = Not too bright, not too dark, not too saturated, not too desaturated, intense colors, good contrast, good visibility.

+**FILES**

+Models, textures and decals are at the `resources` folder.